 Students often find the teen numbers such as 14 challenging.
 The change in language and the way the numbers sound can make it difficult to remember which digit comes first (for example the 4 or the 1 in 14).
 Recognition of this concept highlights the important linkage between numeracy and literacy.

 Does my child need help with numeracy?

 It is important to identify children who need extra support in learning numeracy early so teachers and families can plan for any specific support they may need.
 When this is done early, children have the best possible chance to improve their numeracy skills.

-The Hub provides an online Number Check to support schools to identify students who need extra support:
+The Hub provides an online Number Check to support schools to identify students who need extra support.